 Shelter funding is central to their capacity and sustainability.
-The United Nations recommends that shelter services are run by NGOs and funded by the government.
-167 The SR-VAW noted that government-run services "have usually proven to fall short in their delivery of services", 168 and that "State's obligation to protect women from violence has to be reflected also in the allocation of adequate financial resources for shelters and protection measures".
-169 Only the government of Bahrain funds the cost of running a NGO-run shelter.
+The United Nations recommends that shelter services are run by NGOs and funded by the government.167 The SR-VAW noted that government-run services "have usually proven to fall short in their delivery of services", 168 and that "State's obligation to protect women from violence has to be reflected also in the allocation of adequate financial resources for shelters and protection measures".169 Only the government of Bahrain funds the cost of running a NGO-run shelter.
 In most of the other contexts, the financial and logistical support for survivors in shelters is funded by donors and charities.
 This gap in government funding presents a significant challenge to the sustainability and operations of shelters in the region.

-Shelters are therefore often left to rely on outside funding to maintain their operations, with many shelters relying solely on international donors for their funding, particularly in Jordan, Lebanon, Tunisia and
+Shelters are therefore often left to rely on outside funding to maintain their operations, with many shelters relying solely on international donors for their funding, particularly in Jordan, Lebanon, Tunisia and Yemen.

-Yemen.
 Heavy reliance on international funding threatens their sustainability.
-First, in some States, legislation may limit or prohibit foreign funding under the guise of upholding national security.
-The Furthermore, NGOs often are forced to "follow the money" to secure their survival and are thus subject to short-term grants and a lack of core funding to achieve their mandates.
-The survival and are their survival and are thus subject to short-term grants and a lack of core funding to achieve their mandates.
+First, in some States, legislation may limit or prohibit foreign funding under the guise of upholding national security.170 Furthermore, NGOs often are forced to "follow the money" to secure their survival and are thus subject to short-term grants and a lack of core funding to achieve their mandates.171

-These funding challenges are reflected in their staffing of shelters as some NGO-run shelters in the region employ volunteer staff, with volunteers making up over three quarters of the shelter staff team in some cases (table Al.4a).
+These funding challenges are reflected in their staffing of shelters as some NGO-run shelters in the region employ volunteer staff, with volunteers making up over three quarters of the shelter staff team in some cases (table AI.4a).
 A lack of dedicated, full-time staff - particularly specialists to address the complex needs of survivors - can limit the quality and coverage of service provision.